JesperLekland/react-native-svg-charts/README.md

 The `renderDecorator` prop is called on each passed `dataPoint` and allows you to simply add things such as points or other decorators to your charts.
 The `extras` and `renderExtra` prop is used to further decorate your charts with e.g intersections and projections, see the examples for more info.

+Feedback and PR's are more than welcome 🙂

 ## Common Props

 | Property | Default | Description |